 is of the view

+a) that digital skills are key to leveraging AI, IoT, 5G, Big Data, OTTs, etc. for sustainable development;

-a) that policies fostering digital literacy, training and skills development can be instrumental in mobilizing new and emerging technologies for sustainable development;
+b) that policies fostering digital literacy, training and skills development can be instrumental in mobilizing new and emerging [telecommunications/ICTs] for sustainable development;

-b) that education and training in such technologies is critically important to reduce the gap and promote equal opportunities between countries with different levels of economic and technological development;
+c) that education and training in [digital skills] is critically important to reduce the gap and promote equal opportunities between countries with different levels of economic and technological development;

+d) that education and training in digital skills are also critically important in order to foster digital empowerment and inclusion, especially among vulnerable populations such as women and girls, persons with disabilities and specific needs, older persons, youth, indigenous people, [and other marginalized communities];

 invites Member States

-1. to identify and measure the digital literacy and skills required for accessing new and emerging technologies;
+1. to collect and share data on the digital literacy and skills required for accessing new and emerging [telecommunications/ICTs];

-2. to identify gaps in digital skills curricula in education, apprenticeships and other youth skills development programs;
+2. to identify gaps in digital skills curricula in education, apprenticeships and other youth and job skills development programs;

-3. to promote policies aimed at expanding opportunities and enhancing human potential to leverage new and emerging technologies focused on ICT-based education, training and skills development for all;
+3. to promote policies aimed at expanding opportunities and building capacities to leverage new and emerging [telecommunications/ICTs] through education, training and skills development for all;

 invites Member States and other stakeholders

-1. to explore ways and means for greater collaboration and coordination among governments, the private sector, international and intergovernmental organizations, civil society, the technical community and academia to implement human skills development in new and emerging technologies, especially in developing countries;
+1. to explore ways and means for greater collaboration and coordination among governments, the private sector, international and intergovernmental organizations, civil society, the technical community and academia to[ build digital skills], especially in developing countries;

-2. to foster the incorporation of such technologies, digital literacy, and the development of ICT skills and STEM skills in general into education and human resources development for all;
+2. to [integrate] digital literacy, and the development of ICT and STEM skills into and overall approach to education and human resources development for all;

 3. promote access to e-learning opportunities, particularly in rural and remote areas;

-4. encourage investment in the quality of teaching, education and training of digital skills, including for women and girls, people with disabilities, indigenous people and marginalized groups, to promote skills in new and emerging technologies in areas including AI, IoT, 5G, Big Data and others;
+4. encourage investment in the quality of teaching, education and training of digital skills, including for women and girls, persons with disabilities and specific needs, older persons, youth, indigenous people and marginalized groups, to promote skills in [new and emerging technologies for sustainable development][in areas including AI, IoT, 5G, Big Data and others for sustainable development;]

-5. to share best practice in technology-related education, skills and training programmes among ITU Members;
+5. to share best practice in digital literacy and digital skills technology-related education, skills and training programmes among ITU Members;

 invites the Secretary-General

-to support the effective implementation of the relevant ITU capacity building programs and activities that promote education, digital literacy, training and skills development, with a focus on new and emerging telecommunications/ICTs, to foster digital empowerment and inclusion for all.
+to support the effective implementation of the relevant ITU capacity building programs and activities that promote education, digital literacy, training and skills development, [including] on new and emerging telecommunications/ICTs, to foster sustainable development and digital empowerment and inclusion for all.

-DRAFT OPINION 4: New technologies and services to facilitate the use of telecommunications/ICTs for sustainable development
+[DRAFT OPINION 4: New technologies and services to facilitate the use of telecommunications/ICTs for sustainable development]

 The sixth World Telecommunication/ICT Policy Forum (Geneva, 2021),